 We are attempting to understand perceptions of beavers and how they change when people are presented with more information.
 Please help us by completing this side of the form before the talk, and then the other side, at the end of the talk.
-This is entirely voluntary though, Many thanks,
+This is entirely voluntary though.
+Many thanks.

-Beavers are beneficial for wildlife Indicate Ind ngth of your o an 'x' Beavers are not beneficial for wildlife Beavers and farming can easily co-exist Beavers cause irreconcilable problems with farming.
+Beavers are Indic ate the strer ngth of your o pinion with a ın 'x' Beavers are not beneficial for wildlife Most beneficial по opinion / don't kno w least beneficial beneficial for wildlife Beavers and farming can easily co-exist Beavers cause irreconcilable problems with farming.
 Beavers could reduce flooding problems Beavers will make flooding worse I would like to see beavers back in England after 2020.
 I would not like to see beavers back in England after 2020.
-Do you have any be answered du ncerns about beavers, or anything that you hope will Event details : Б ovob Co INIVERSITY OF
+Do you have any be answered du ncerns about beavers, or a anything that : you hope will Event details :